Amy Heckerling: 2000–present

 Heckerling directed and produced Loser (2000), a romantic college comedy with Jason Biggs and Mena Suvari.
 The film was not a critical or commercial success.
 After a break, Heckerling's romantic comedy I Could Never Be Your Woman (2007), starring Michelle Pfeiffer and Paul Rudd, never opened in theaters; rather, it received a direct-to-video release domestically, despite fairly good notices.
 Production of the film was troubled by financial issues, including the rights to distribution being sold off without Heckerling's knowledge, making it difficult for her to sell the film to a studio.
 At the time, Heckerling was also taking care of both of her parents who were very ill (her father was in the hospital and her mother had cancer).
-Though Heckerling dislikes the baggage that the film carries and is upset about it not being released theatrically, she says that the experience was significant for her because she loved working with Rudd and Pfeiffer in England.
+Though Heckerling disliked the baggage that the film carried and was upset about it not being released theatrically, she says that the experience was significant for her because she loved working with Rudd and Pfeiffer in England.
 Heckerling also directed an episode of the NBC version of The Office.

 In 2011, Heckerling directed the horror-comedy film Vamps with Sigourney Weaver, Alicia Silverstone and Krysten Ritter, about two vampires living in New York City as best friends and roommates.
 The film was released to theatres on November 2, 2012, followed by a DVD release on November 13.
 On July 4, 2016, Gilbert Gottfried posted an in-depth 81-minute interview with Heckerling on his podcast.
 In July 2017, a musical version of Clueless helmed by Tony nominee Kristin Hanggi received a developmental lab in New York City.
 A previous workshop starring Taylor Louderman (Kinky Boots) and Dave Thomas Brown (Heathers) took place in 2016.
 Heckerling wrote the libretto for the musical.
 The musical opened Off-Broadway on November 20, 2018 with Dove Cameron in the lead role.

+Filmmaking style

+Heckerling's films have been characterized as having a proto-feminist perspective.
+Heckerling focuses on the female life at pivotal turning points.
+With films such as Clueless (1995) and Fast Times at Ridgemont High (1982), Heckerling has focused on women finishing high school and going into what would be their adult lives.
+Her characters are constantly going against the norms that women are pushed into within society.
+Heckerling has a tendency to prioritize the female friendships within her films, along with a larger discussion of gender positioning within teenagers' lifestyles.